-My approach to law has been the same as my approach to history.
-A legal case is essentially a debate about the history of something, whether it be a crime that was ostensibly committed, a contract that was arguably breached, or an injury that was sustained.
+My approach to law has been essentially the same as my approach to history.
+A legal case is basically a debate about the history of something, whether it be a crime that was ostensibly committed, a contract that was arguably breached, or an injury that was sustained.
 A case will generally turn on the choices made by the people involved in the case, why they made those choices, and whether their choices were reasonable.

 So, everything, in my view, is history and, especially, the history of people making choices.

-I have recently published a book entitled “Was the American Revolution a Mistake?
-Reaching Students and Reinforcing Patriotism through Teaching History as Choice” that discusses at length the methods that I have used during my career in teaching history and helping history teachers.
 The first part of the book describes the pedagogical method of approaching history as choice.
 The second part demonstrates the method in discussing a series of key events in American history.
 The book is available in paper and as an e-book through the publisher AuthorHouse and through on-line retailers such as Barnes & Noble, Amazon, and others.